 The Rotary Hospice Stratford Perth provides a peaceful, comfortable home with 24-hour specialized palliative care for those living with a terminal illness as well as support for those in their life circle.

 It will also become the community’s resource for palliative care, support, and information by linking together expertise and support services across Huron Perth and Area.
 This will ensure the comfort of the patient and their family, whether the individual is in their home or the hospice.

-Eight private rooms (10 are built accommodate future needs)
+Eight private rooms (10 are built to accommodate future needs)

-Each private room furnished to accommodate overnight guests
+Each private room is furnished to accommodate overnight guests